mit-han-lab/efficientvit/README.md

 **If you are interested in getting updates, please join our mailing list [here](https://forms.gle/Z6DNkRidJ1ouxmUk9).**

-- [2024/10/21] DC-AE and EfficientViT block are used in our latest text-to-image diffusion models SANA!
+- [2024/10/21] DC-AE and EfficientViT block are used in our latest text-to-image diffusion model SANA!
 Check the [project page](https://nvlabs.github.io/Sana/) for more details.
 - [2024/10/15] We released **Deep Compression Autoencoder (DC-AE)**: [link](#deep-compression-autoencoder-for-efficient-high-resolution-diffusion-models-paper-readme)!
 - [2024/07/10] EfficientViT is used as the backbone in [Grounding DINO 1.5 Edge](https://arxiv.org/pdf/2405.10300) for efficient open-set object detection.
 - [2024/07/10] EfficientViT-SAM is used in [MedficientSAM](https://github.com/hieplpvip/medficientsam), the 1st place model in [CVPR 2024 Segment Anything In Medical Images On Laptop Challenge](https://www.codabench.org/competitions/1847/).